 Hold your little body warm,

-And tell my daughter you got her brown beautiful eyes...
+I could tell my daughter you have her beautiful brown eyes...

 How can I tell my daughter everything will be all right?

-Instead, we were the ones left in tears of sorrow.
+Instead, we're the ones left in tears of sorrow

 How I wish you could be,